-Just as the serial, This Day is Ours, went off the air for the summer, "Sam Foster," played by Frank Lovejoy, had asked "Eleanor Mac-Donald," played by Joan Banks, to marry him, and had been refused.
+Just as the serial.
+This Day is Ours, went off the air for the summer.
+"Sam Foster," played by Frank Lovejoy, had asked "Eleanor Mac-Donald," played by Joan Banks, to marry him, and had been refused.
 A few weeks later, in real life, Frank persuaded Joan to say "Yes."

-As soon as the Autumn leaves start falling, Don Dowd, NBC Chiwill become Mr. and Mrs. Betty is a pretty brunette actress and model.
+As soon as the Autumn leaves start falling, Don Dowd, NBC Chicago announcer, and Betty Brown will become Mr. and Mrs. Berty is a pretty brunette actress and model.
 The engagement was announced at a recent "Scavenger Party."

-Still on the matrimonial front.
-Fred Waring served as best man driver, got his job with Waring by bumming his way to San Francisco, where Waring was playing, and putting on an audition by main force.
+Still on the matrimonial front, Fred Waring served as best man when Gordon Goodman, tenor on his radio program, was married last terms.
+For five weeks the program month.
+Goodman, a former truck driver, got his job with Waring by bumming his way to San Francisco, where Waring was playing, and putting on an audition by main force.
 The bride is a Passaic, N. J., girl-a non-professional.

-What's New from Coast to Coal
+What's New from Coast to Cor